cnr-isti-vclab/ReviewerNet/parser/README.md

 # How to run an user-defined instance of Reviewernet.org

 This is a tutotial to download, create and deploy a user-defined instance of Reviewernet.org.
 This folder contains both Bash and Python scripts.
-The only file to run in order to have your instance of RN is script.sh.
+The only file to run in order to have your instance of RN is download_and_parse.sh.

 [1.
 Requirements](https://github.com/cnr-isti-vclab/ReviewerNet/tree/Yscaling/parser#1-Requirements)